Wieliczka Salt Mine: Tourism

 The mine is currently one of Poland's official national Historic Monuments (Pomniki historii), whose attractions include dozens of statues and four chapels carved out of the rock salt by the miners.
 The older sculptures have been supplemented with new carvings made by contemporary artists.
 About 1.2 million people visit the Wieliczka Salt Mine annually.

 Notable visitors to this site have included Nicolaus Copernicus, Johann Wolfgang von Goethe, Alexander von Humboldt, Fryderyk Chopin, Dmitri Mendeleyev, Bolesław Prus, Ignacy Paderewski, Robert Baden-Powell, Jacob Bronowski (who filmed segments of The Ascent of Man in the mine), the von Unrug family (a prominent Polish-German royal family), Karol Wojtyła (later, Pope John Paul II), former U.S. President Bill Clinton, and many others.

-The mine is sectioned into the Tourist Route and Museum Route.
+The mainstream mine tours are sectioned into the Tourist Route and Museum Route.
 The Tourist Route consists of the first 3 levels of the mine.
 It takes around 1.5 h to see the entire 2.2 kilometres long trail.
 It's famous for St. Kinga Chapel, components of interior design carved in salt and brine lakes, one of which is a space for sound and light show with the music of Frédéric Chopin.
 Tourists can set off to the Museum Route after sightseeing the Tourist Route.
 The Museum Route is famous for its unique on the European scale collection of the horse mills, exhibition of salt crystals and monumental chambers such as Maria Teresa and Saurau Chamber.
 The Museum Route is located entirely on the 3 level of the mine and it takes around 50 minutes to go through the 1.5 kilometres long trail.
+Visitors can also take the Miners' Route, a 2 kilometres guided tour through mostly unimproved galeries on multiple levels with little to no light.
+Visitors wear uniforms and helmets, carry their own light source, and must also carry a CO2 scrubbing mask for emergencies.

 The St. Kinga Chapel and specific chambers are used for private functions, including weddings.
 A chamber has walls carved by miners to resemble wood, as in wooden churches built in early centuries.
 A wooden staircase provides access to the mine's 64-metre (210-foot) level.
 An elevator (lift) returns visitors to the surface; the elevator holds 36 persons (nine per car) and takes about 30 seconds to make the trip.